emilycharlson/tender-restaurant-application/README.md

 Description:
 Search for local restaurants, customize your food preferences, and invite your friends out to eat.
 All invited guests are able to vote on there favorite restaurant options.

-Implementation: Java, Vue.js, javascript, CSS, HTML, and Postgres.
+Implementation: Java, Vue.js, Javascript, CSS, HTML, and PostgreSQL.